milanaryal/milanaryal.github.io/src/_posts/2015-02-19-jekyll-estimated-reading-time-using-liquid-tags.md

 - `number_of_words`: Count all the words in a content.
 - `append: ' min read'`: Helps to append `min read` to our output.
 - `divided_by: 180`: Divide the total content words by 180.
+- `round`: Rounds a number to the nearest integer.

 Now simply if you markup {% raw %}`{{ reading_time }}`{% endraw %} in your post layout, then it will output as `1 min read` or `2 min read` accordingly to your contents.